-I am an Assistant Professor of Economics at Dickinson College in Carlisle, Pennsylvania and, currently, a Visiting Research Fellow at the Center for the History of Political Economy at Duke University.
+I am the Archivist for the Economists' Papers Archive at Duke University and a Research Fellow at the the Center for the History of Political Economy.
 I received a Ph.D. in Economics from the New School for Social Research in 2013 and hold a B.A. in Economics from the University of Massachusetts - Amherst.
+Previously, I was faculty at Dickinson College.

 My teaching expertise includes: Political Economy; Microeconomics; Macroeconomics; History of Economic Thought; Mathematical Economics; Research Methods, including computational techniques and simulation modeling; International Political Economy.